 DEB book, with many references to the formulae in the book, and explaining remarks.

 Add_my_pet (AmP) is an example of application of DEBtool.

-Although DEBtool continues to expand, many implications of the theory will remain beyond the capacities of this package.
+Although DEBtool continues to expand, many implications of DEB theory will remain beyond the capacities of this package.

-DEBtool is used in the DEB tele-courses and can freely be downloaded from the DEB laboratory (Octave and Matlab versions)
+DEBtool is used in the DEB tele-courses and is freely available via GitHub, see DEB laboratory (Octave and Matlab versions)

 This release focuses on

 New versions of any function are only indicated by the creation date and/or modification dates in the file headers.

 The changes are visible in GitHub.